-Real-world testing of the next-gen Range Rover Sport is underway, and prototypes have been put on public roads in Britain.
-The new Range Rover Sport could arrive about a year after the 2022 Range Rover, with the grand unveiling around the end of next year.
-Featured is a spy shot passed on by TopElectricSUV reader Samantha, spotted near Corgarff Viewpoint.
+Real-world testing of the next-gen Range Rover Sport is underway, and prototypes have been put on public roads in Britain and Germany.
+The new Range Rover Sport could arrive about a year after the 2022 Range Rover, with the grand unveiling around the end of this year.
+Featured is a spy shot passed on by ace carspotter and TopElectricSUV supporter Wilco Blok (Instagram: @wilcoblok).

-Evidence gathered from test mule sightings like Samantha’s suggests that the Range Rover Sport will yet again assume the role of a younger sibling of the Range Rover.
-At least the stately proportions and signature design cues would be retained.
-Progress will be evolutionary on the looks, although that’s exactly what loyal customers would seek in the subsequent model generation.
+Evidence gathered from test mule sightings like Wilco Blok’s suggests that the Range Rover Sport will yet again assume the role of the Range Rover’s close sibling.
+The proportions and signature design cues would be retained.
+Progress will be evolutionary, although that’s exactly what loyal customers would seek in the subsequent model generation.

 JLR is testing the 2023 Range Rover Sport with a mysterious circular object on the roof, and according to our friends at autoevolution, it is likely a LiDAR.
 Chances are that it is a new-generation LiDAR that is more compact and coming from German engineering company Bosch.
 Bosch says that its first long-range LiDAR sensor “is indispensable” for SAE Level 3, 4, and 5 autonomous driving functions.
 It can work in both long and close ranges, and thus, it is suitable on highways and in the city.

-More extensive changes could be seen on the inside, although JLR designers may repeat the classical SUV elements like chunky four-spoke steering, a chunky dashboard, vertical AC vents, and so on.
-In one of the prototypes, Auto Express reader Peter Siu spotted a large central screen, which could be the Pivi Pro infotainment system’s 11.4-inch unit.
-More information on the interior is bound to emerge later this year when the bigger Range Rover is previewed.
+More extensive changes could be seen on the inside, although JLR designers may repeat the classical SUV elements like the four-spoke steering, a chunky dashboard, vertical AC vents, and so on.
+In one of the prototypes, Auto Express reader Peter Siu spotted a large central screen, which could be the 2022 Range Rover’s Pivi Pro infotainment system that uses a 13.1-inch unit.

 Platform & Powertrains